 Distribution has gone through an evolution in the past two decades.
-This is mainly due to e-commerce order fulfillment.
+This is mainly due to eCommerce order fulfillment.
 These changes have affected the entire supply chain.
 According to Statista, in 2017 online retail accounted for 9% of all retail sales in the United States.
 This may seem like a low number, but year over year this statistic is estimated to grow exponentially.
 About 70% of Americans will make an online purchase in 2018, contributing $461 billion in retail sales.
+Should you invest in eCommerce fulfillment automation?

-Manufacturers that in the past shipped pallet quantities are now becoming single item parcel shippers.
+Manufacturers that in the past shipped pallet quantities are now becoming single-item parcel shippers.
 This is a significant result of their big-box retail customers asking them to transform into online order fulfillment extensions of their warehouses and stores.
-Distributors that used to sell to retailers are opening up their own e-commerce stores, either on Amazon, eBay or setting up their own websites.
+Distributors that used to sell to retailers are opening up their own eCommerce stores, either on Amazon, or eBay, or setting up their own websites.
 Retailers are shifting their efforts to sell via the internet.

 1. Direct Labor Has Gone Extinct